 Available rooms will be advertised on our social media, students union websites and our website.
 They will be advertised from October - the end of February every academic year.

 How do I apply?

 To apply, you need to fill out the application form and send it to us via email or our social media (see our 'how to 'guide for tips on writing a strong application).
 Successful applicants from this stage will then be invited to round 2, an interview which may also involve some interview activities.
-Candidates will be shortlisted from this round and successful applicants will be notified no later then the end of March.
+Successful applicants from this round will be notified no later then the end of March.
 Successful applicants will then need to read and sign the tenancy and house rules!

 Help and advice for applicants

 Please see our 'Information for Applicants' document.
 We endeavor to make our house and our application process as accessible as possible.
 If you need any additional support or want to highlight where we can improve, please send us a message.
 For help and support writing applications and interviews, see our 'how to' section below.

 Living at SEASALT means that you are contributing to housing justice, shared/public/community ownership and the co-operative economy.
 SEASALT has many benefits over the private rented sector (landlords and letting agents) such as:

 - Affordable rent